Gydo194/GAMP2-server-java/README.md

-# GAMP2-server-java
+# Java TCP group server
-Group Address Messaging Server (protocol v2.0) written in Java
+Manages devices by groups and send messages to groups